piazzai/pholio/README.md

 ### Basic

 It is possible to use the theme without bothering with source files.
-Just take the contents of the `demo` folder and move them to the root, deleting everything else.
-You just need to edit `index.html` to customize the site.
-Some basic knowledge of HTML is helpful ([read here](https://developer.mozilla.org/en-US/docs/Learn/HTML)) but not required.
-Just search for the content you want to replace from the demo website, and rewrite it without fiddling with HTML tags.
+Just take the contents of the `demo` folder and move them to the root, and delete everything else.
+You can edit `index.html` to customize the site.
+For that purpose, some basic knowledge of HTML is helpful ([read here](https://developer.mozilla.org/en-US/docs/Learn/HTML)), but not required.
+You can simply replace the content from the demo website, without fiddling with HTML tags.

 You should also replace the cover, avatar, and portfolio images in `assets/img`, unless you really like penguins, and customize favicons in `assets`.
 You can use an online tool like [this one](https://favicon.io/) to generate your own favicons.